-To frost them, I used an extra large closed star tip to pipe a single ring around each cupcake.
+To frost the white cupcakes, I used an extra large closed star tip to pipe a single ring around each cupcake.
 If you want more lemon, you could even spoon a bit of extra curd in the center.
 Or spoon an extra bit into your mouth, ifyouknowwhatimean.